There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 Variations in approach to the enforcement of foreign judgments may exist, depending on their jurisdiction of origin – eg, inside or outside the EU.

 If the judgment falls within the scope of the Brussels 1a Regulation, there will be no need for the grant of “exequatur”.
 The Brussels 1a Regulation shall apply in civil and commercial matters but shall not extend, in particular, to revenue, customs or administrative matters, nor to the liability of the state for acts and omissions in the exercise of state authority.
 In addition, the Brussels 1a Regulation shall not apply to:

-On 2 July 2019, the Hague Conference on Private International Law finalised a new treaty on enforcement of judgments: the Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters (the 2019 Hague Judgments Convention).
+On 2 July 2019, the Hague Conference on Private International Law finalised a new treaty on the enforcement of judgments: the Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters (the "2019 Hague Judgments Convention").